 VIII.
 Responsibility for Implementation

-The immediate supervisor is responsible for reviewing the request and assessing whether the employee's request will cause undue operational problems or hardship.
-The Office of Human Resources, at 478-445-5596, is available to answer questions or provide additional information regarding this policy.
+The Office of Human Resources and departmental management are responsible for reviewing the request and assessing whether the employee's request will cause undue hardship.
+The Office of Human Resources, at 478-445-5932, is available to answer questions or provide additional information regarding this policy.